jererc/eatchat-py/README.md

 Python scripts for a better lunch!

-- popchef.py polls an IMAP email account, parse today's PopChef email and send the menu to a HipChat room
+- popchef.py polls an IMAP email account, parses today's PopChef email and sends the menu to a HipChat room
-- frichti.py scrape the Frichti menu and send it to a HipChat room
+- frichti.py scrapes the Frichti menu and sends it to a HipChat room